Cielquan/RUlaub/ROADMAP.md

 # Roadmap

-- Fix autoscroll to today if current year
+- Add btn to scroll to today if current year

 - Add tauri command for DB creation add default `vacation_types`